voxel51/fiftyone/README.md

-# FiftyOne: Explore, Analyze and Curate Your Visual Data
+# [FiftyOne](http://www.voxel51.com/fiftyone): Explore, Analyze and Curate Your Visual Data

 <img src="https://user-images.githubusercontent.com/25985824/89583450-5b38ab80-d808-11ea-909e-4fa8bc366d7f.png" alt="FiftyOne"/>

-FiftyOne is a machine learning tool that helps you get closer to your data.
+[FiftyOne](http://www.voxel51.com/docs/fiftyone) is a machine learning tool that helps you get closer to your data.
 Rapidly experiment with and iterate on your visual data without wrangling or custom scripting.
-FiftyOne is lightweight, with core functionalities that are open sourced, to enable you to quantitatively analyze which data will be most valuable in solving your ML problems.
+[FiftyOne](http://www.voxel51.com/docs/fiftyone) is lightweight, with core functionalities that are open sourced, to enable you to quantitatively analyze which data will be most valuable in solving your ML problems.

+Check it out here: http://www.voxel51.com/fiftyone

 ## Table of Contents